 Implementation: sensors, touchscreens, and training

 What positively surprised the HKScan team was that Evocon’s free trial was not merely a drop-ship of self-serve software and equipment.
-The engineering team of Evocon helped them with hands-on support throughout the implementation on the production floor – from helping choose the right sensors to provide on-site help.
+The engineering team of Evocon helped them with hands-on support throughout the implementation on the production floor – from helping choose the right sensors to providing on-site help.

 The implementation of production monitoring consisted of the following key steps: